-Countesswells Woods is a public local nature reserve and we welcome responses and audience engagement from all individuals who also interact with the woods during this time, particularly those who encounter us during our devising and filming process.
+Countesswells Woods is a public local nature reserve and we welcomed responses and audience engagement from all individuals who also interacted with the woods during the time we devised there, particularly those who encountered us during our devising and filming process.

-We warmly invite you to share your engagement and responses to the site itself or to us and our work within it.
-Above all, we look forward to this sharing supporting and informing our process.
+We warmly invited audiences to share their engagement and responses to the site itself or to us and our work within it.
+We then also used these responses to support and inform our process.

 What does this forest offer you?
 Why do you come here?

 How does this clear-felled place make you feel?